Grief is not one emotion

-Many people equate grief with sadness, but grief is so much more than sadness.
-We can feel any combination of emotions inside of grief, and all of them are normal.
+Many people equate grief with sadness, but grief is much, much more than sadness.
+We can feel any combination of emotions inside of grief, and all of them are OK.

 Grief is not just one emotion.
 I think western society teaches us that grief is about being sad.
 Or, it's about being depressed.
 But, grief is actually a spectrum -- a real plethora of emotions.

 So, grief is about anger.
 It’s about sadness.
 I’s about regret.
 It’s about guilt; shame.
 Those uncomfortable emotions.
 It’s about joy.
 It’s about peace and hope.
 All of these things are a part of your narrative and a part of how you get to the story of who you are and how you are.